Manage third-party models and runtime packages by using source control

 Deployable packages from third parties can be manually installed on a development VM, and the installed artifacts can then be added to source control.
 Then, by synchronizing their local workspace, other developers can receive the runtime package on their VMs without having to install the deployable package.
 The build process on the build VM will help guarantee that the runtime packages for any extensions or other dependencies are available on the build VM.
 In Platform update 6 and later, by default, these runtime packages will be included in the final deployable package that is created from the build VM.
 For more information, see the Deploying third-party code section later in this topic.

-For information about how to install a deployable package on a development VM, see Install a deployable package.
+For information about how to install a deployable package on a development VM, see Install deployable packages from the command line.

 Don't install a software deployable package directly on the build VM.
 Use source control as described in this topic.
 Only binary updates should be installed on build VMs.

 After you install the deployable package on a development VM, follow these steps to add the runtime package to source control.

 - Open Source Control Explorer by clicking View > Other Windows > Source Control Explorer.

 - Navigate to the metadata folder that is mapped on this development VM, such as MyProject/Trunk/Main/Metadata.

 - Right-click the Metadata folder, and then click Add Items to Folder.

 - In the Add to Source Control dialog box, double-click the folder that has the package name that you want to add to source control.